ilievladiulian/fake-news-detection/README.md

 There is a tool in /dataset/save_dataset.py used to extract examples from /dataset/news_cleaned.csv and save them to MongoDB.
 To check this feature, you need to manually add the file news_cleaned.csv in the /dataset directory.

+To save the dataset to mongo run:

+    python ./dataset/save_dataset.py

 ### Usage